Francis Daniel Pastorius: Writings

 Penn State University Press published in 2019 a reader on Francis Daniel Pastorius edited by Patrick M. Erben.

 Personal

 Pastorius married Ennecke Klostermanns (1658–1723) on November 6, 1688.
 They had two sons: Johann Samuel Pastorius (1690–1722) and Heinrich Pastorius (1692–1726).
 Though raised as an upper-class Lutheran, he converted to Lutheran Pietism as a young adult in Germany.
 He grew increasingly liberal in Pennsylvania, espousing universalism and moving close to Quakerism.

-Famed band member Jaco Pastorius was his distant descendant.
+Famed bassist Jaco Pastorius was his distant descendant.